orbitdb/field-manual/01_Tutorial/01_Basics.md

 ![An image showing the IPFS and OrbitDB IndexedDB databases in Firefox](../images/ipfs_browser_2.png)

-This shows you one of OrbitDB's core strenths - the ability to manage a lot of complexity between its own internals and tht of IPFS, providing a clear and clean API to manage the data that matters to you.
+This shows you one of OrbitDB's core strenths - the ability to manage a lot of complexity between its own internals and those of IPFS, providing a clear and clean API to manage the data that matters to you.

 ### Choosing a data store